alexisveryreal/likeTube/README.md

 # likeTube

-A work in progress, machine learning model that predicts video likes based on the views
+A machine learning model that predicts video likes based on the views

 ## Prerequisites